The scope of this manual is a brief introduction on how to manage Python packages.

 conda create --name AnotherNameForNewEnv --clone NameForNewEnv

-We also have a service for interactive Python development, Jupyter-Hub.
-In order to enable your environemnt within Jupyter you will need to do the following:
+In order to enable your conda virtual environemnt within the Jupyter web portal you will need to do the following:

 Now when you visit Jupyter-Hub you should see the option “JupyterPy2” when you click the “New” dropdown menu in the upper left corner of the home page.

-This section is a automatically on how to manage R packages
+This section is regarding how to manage R packages.

 Current R Version

-Currently the default version of R is 3.5.0 and loaded automaticly for you.
+Currently the default version of R is 4.0.1 and is loaded automatically for you.
 This can be seen by running:

 Older R Versions